-Individuals wishing to run for office in the election may begin circulating petitions ninety (90) days before August 1.
+Individuals wishing to run for office in the election may begin circulating petitions one hundred eighty (180) days before the date of the election.

-Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon on August 1.
+Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon ninety (90) days before the date of the election..